Columbia University School of Law, Harlan Fiske Stone Scholar J.D.; Editor, Columbia Journal of Law and Social Problems

-From 1994 to 2006, Tris was a line federal prosecutor.
+- From 1994 to 2006, Tris was a line federal prosecutor.
 Using his broad experience as both a civil and criminal Assistant United States Attorney, Tris has successfully led investigations and prosecutions of almost every type of case from case initiation, to grand jury, to trial, to appeal.
-Examples of his work as an AUSA include:

 - Tris led a team of Air Force, Defense Department and NCIS investigators in a qui tam investigation of a large manufacturer of military jet engine parts for alleged violations of the False Claims Act and contract damages stemming from faulty inspection of jet engine fan blades.
 The case began with an F-16 on the bottom of the Adriatic Sea and ended in a substantial recovery for the United States.

 - Prosecution and trial on mail, wire and tax fraud charges of an international distributor of maple sugar for shipping tons of fake maple products throughout the U.S. and internationally.
 This was a landmark case in an industry vital to Vermont.

 - Led the investigation of the Johnny Blaze ecstasy smuggling ring, working up the chain to investigate, extradite and prosecute an international ecstasy and money laundering ring based in the Netherlands and shipping ecstasy to large cities in the United States and Canada.
 Tris received a national award from the Department of Justice for superior work on this case and in addition was recognized by the Royal Canadian Mounted Police for his efforts.